vitalitylearning2021/interpolationCUDA/index.md

 }
 ```

-The `+0.5f` for both `xCoord` and `yCoord` is due to the texture
+The `+0.5f` for both `xCoord` and `yCoord` is due to the texture coordinate convention.
-coordinate convention.
-An optimized version of the `lerpDevice()`
-function can be found in .
-Since we are using texture lookup, then `texReference.filterMode =
-cudaFilterModePoint` would be enough.
+Since we are using texture lookup, then `texReference.filterMode = cudaFilterModePoint` would be enough.

-Let us now turn to a new exercise regarding the understanding of
-texture’s address modes.
+Let us now turn to a new exercise regarding the understanding of texture’s address modes.

 <span id="addressModes" label="addressModes">\[addressModes\]</span> In
 the example in section [1.7](#Practice), the two-dimensional NERP has